Treeniks/bachelor-thesis-isabelle-vscode/content/02_background.typ

 While the LSP defines most methods required for typical language server usecases, specific language servers may also extend the basic protocol by their own methods.
 In such cases, the corresponding client will need to define extra handlers for these new methods.

-Through Isabelle's interactive nature, the standard Language Server Protocol is not enough to represent everything Isabelle needs.
+Since the standard Language Server Protocol is designed for normal programming languages in mind, it defines little for other types of langauges, particularly theorem provers @rask-lsp-specification, and is thus insufficient for Isabelle's needs.
 For example, in order to keep the _Output_ and _State_ panels updated, the server needs to know the current location of the caret at all times.
 This is not a typical need for language servers of normal programming languages and is thus not build into the protocol by default.

 Isabelle thus extends the LSP with its own methods under the #box["`PIDE/`"] prefix, which have to be enabled with the #box["`vscode_pide_extensions`"] Isabelle option.
 For example, here are 3 such methods:
 1. "`PIDE/caret_update`": A bidirectional notification for telling the other party that the caret has been moved.
 Mostly sent from the client to the server.